 Most of the time you don’t even have to make a reservation.
 Just visit a nearby turtle sanctuary and ask when the next visit is going to happen; chances are, there will be one the next day.
 So do it on the afternoon of day 6.

 Even if you decide to participate in both activities, you’ll still have time to go back to Guatemala City and spend the night there.
 The transfer from the southern coast to Guatemala city only takes about two hours.

 Related Reading: How to Celebrate Christmas Like a Guatemalan

 Day 8 – Semuc Champey

 The journey to Semuc Champey is a long 7-hour drive, so leave your hotel at 5 am.
 That way you’ll arrive at Semuc Champey around noon.
-There, you’ll be rewarded with stunning views, and you’ll immediately want to go swimming in the natural pools.
+There, you’ll be rewarded with breathtaking views, and you’ll immediately want to go swimming in the pools of nature

 Semuc Champey is a section of the Cahabón River that consists of a series of naturally formed pools that are beautiful and offer the chance to relax and have a long swim.
 You can also get there with a tour, but it’s best to do it on your own so you can rest as long as you want after the long drive

 Stay in the area at one of the few rustic hotels.

 Day 9 – Cahabon Rafting and Lanquin Caves

 This time we are not leaving the region just yet, so you’ll have a little more time to sleep.
 But be sure to be ready at 8 am because you are going Rafting.